Esri/arcgis-maps-sdk-java-samples/network_analysis/find-connected-features-in-utility-network/README.md

 ## About the data

-The sample uses a dark vector basemap.
-It includes a subset of feature layers from a feature service that contains the same utility network used to run the connected trace.
+The [feature service](https://sampleserver7.arcgisonline.com/arcgis/rest/services/UtilityNetwork/NapervilleElectric/FeatureServer) in this sample represents an electric network in Naperville, Illinois, which contains a utility network used to run the subnetwork-based trace.

 ## Tags